npondel/website-v2/content/post/qpdf/index.md

 `qpdf input.pdf --show-encryption --password=password123`

 ## Errors
-Help, I'm seeing "the term qpdf is not recognized as the name of a cmdlet, function, ....
+Help, I'm seeing "the term qpdf is not recognized as the name of a cmdlet, function"...

 Yea, you screwed up the $PATH thing.
 Go check that configuration and do some Googling about Windows PATH variable.